wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 zenodo_link: 'https://zenodo.org/record/7078524'

 questions:
-- How to prepare input files for Monocle starting from AnnData object?
+- How can I prepare input files for Monocle starting from an AnnData object?
 - How can I infer lineage relationships between clusters, without a time series?
-- What trajectory analysis can tell us?
+- What can trajectory analysis tell us?
 objectives:
-- Understand which opertions to perform on AnnData object to obtain files needed for Monocle
+- Identify which operations to perform on an AnnData object to obtain the files needed for Monocle
 - Follow the Monocle3 workflow and choose the right parameter values
-- Compare output from Scanpy and Monocle
+- Compare the outputs from Scanpy and Monocle
 - Interpet trajectory analysis results

 time_estimation: 1H

 key_points:
-- You should understand your data to be able to extract relevant information for further analysis.
+- You should understand your data object sufficiently to be able to extract relevant information for further analysis.
 - Trajectory analysis is highly dependent on the parameter values you choose, as such ‘inferred relationships’ are a bigger mathematical leap.
-Therefore, you should always check if the output makes biological sense before processing to the next step.
+Therefore, you should always check if the output makes biological sense before proceeding to the next step.
-- Comparing the output of two different methods applied on the same dataset might be useful to confirm the results, ensure that the findings are reliable and even sometimes find a new piece of information.
+- Comparing the output of two different methods applied on the same dataset might be useful to confirm the results, to ensure that the findings are reliable and even sometimes to find a new piece of information.

 requirements:
 -